HL7/smart-app-launch/spec/index.md

 1. Provider apps that launch from a portal

 ## Profile audience and scope

 This profile is intended to be used by developers of apps that need to access FHIR resources by requesting access tokens from OAuth 2.0 compliant authorization servers.
-Note that this Implementation Guide applies to both DSTU2 and STU3 versions of FHIR.
+It is compatible with FHIR DSTU2 and above, and includes explicit definitions for extensions in DSTU2 and STU3.

 OAuth 2.0 authorization servers are configured to mediate access based on a set of rules configured to enforce institutional policy, which may